You’re planning a visit to the beautiful Mediterranean islands and

 I visited Malta, located in the middle of the Mediterranean, last year and in addition to it being a perfect summer destination choice, I captured some pretty good travel photos.
 For more wanderlust inspiration, not only of Malta, but also around the world, visit my Instagram account here.

-26 Best Places to visit in Malta and Gozo
+26 Things to do in Malta and Gozo

-Where to find the best travel shots for Instagram in Malta:
+Where to find the best travel shots in the best places to visit in Malta:

 Image by Leandro’s World Tour